CassidyLe98/Thesis_KalmanFilters/Extended_KFs/README.md

 To start exploring the files in this folder, it may be best to start with the [simple linear implementation](https://github.com/CassidyLe98/Thesis_KalmanFilters/tree/master/Extended_KFs/Bolviken_Ex7) that only estimates the state variables.
 Since this example is linear, the mathematical rigor should not be as difficult.
 By this, I mean that manipulating the system in state space form should not be as difficult.
 For a thorough explanation of how to rewrite the system in state space form, see **Chapter 5.1** in the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).

 After the linear example, you can move on to the [nonlinear example](https://github.com/CassidyLe98/Thesis_KalmanFilters/tree/master/Extended_KFs/Bolviken_Ex5) that only estimates the state variables.
 Since this example is linear, the mathematical rigor should not be as difficult.
 A thorough explanation of this example can be found in **Chapter 5.2** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).

+For a more challenging nonlinear model, you can try the nonlinear biological [type 2 diabetes model](https://github.com/CassidyLe98/Thesis_KalmanFilters/tree/master/Extended_KFs/Albers).
+A thorough explanation of this example can be found in **Chapter 5.3** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).

 With an understanding how to use EKF to estiamte state variables, one can move on to estimating states and parameters for a [linear model](https://github.com/CassidyLe98/Thesis_KalmanFilters/tree/master/Extended_KFs/Joint_Estimation/Bolviken_Ex7).
 In this implementation, we use joint EKF to estimate both states and parameters.
 An explanation of joint estimation can be found in **Chapter 8.1** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).
 Additionally, a thorough explanation of this example can be found in **Chapter 9.1** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).